DiogorPinheiro/Exoplanet-Identification/README.md

 | LSTM (Local)     | 0.92     | 0.19 | 0.97 | 0.85      | 0.81   | 0.81 |
 | CNN (Dual)       | 0.95     | 0.14 | 0.98 | 0.91      | 0.88   | 0.89 |

+1. Best Overall Performance : Dual CNN
+2. Global View provides greater results
+3. Significant decrease in model performance when using Approach 2, which means that the so-called noise in the signal turns out to be important for the model prediction

 ## Part 3 - Interpretable Machine Learning

+Coming soon...

 # Used Libraries